teleivo/cs143/assignments/PA4J/README.md

 * adapt test.sh: either create a test-err.sh or make it work for errors and valid programs.
 Right now I just capture stderr

-* should I use AbstractSymbol as my keys for classes?